 We may seek Fast Track designation for one or more of our future product candidates.
 If a drug or biological product is intended for the treatment of a serious or life-threatening disease or condition and it demonstrates the potential to address unmet medical needs for such a disease or condition, the drug sponsor may apply for FDA Fast Track designation for a particular indication.
 We may seek Fast Track designation for our product candidates, but there is no assurance that the FDA will grant this designation to any of our proposed product candidates.
-Marketing applications submitted by sponsors of products in Fast Track development may qualify for priority review under the policies and procedures offered by the FDA, but the Fast Track designation does not assure any such qualification or ultimate marketing licensure by the FDA.
+Marketing applications submitted by sponsors of products in Fast Track development may qualify for rolling review under the policies and procedures offered by the FDA, but the Fast Track designation does not assure any such qualification or ultimate marketing licensure by the FDA.
 The FDA has broad discretion whether or not to grant Fast Track designation, so even if we believe a particular product candidate is eligible for this designation, there can be no assurance that the FDA would decide to grant it.
-Even if we do receive Fast Track designation, we may not experience a faster development process, review or licensure compared to conventional FDA procedures or pathways and receiving a Fast Track designation does not provide assurance of ultimate FDA licensure.
-In addition, the FDA may withdraw Fast Track designation if it believes that the designation is no longer supported by data from our clinical development program.
-The FDA may withdraw any Fast Track designation at any time.
+Even if we do receive Fast Track designation does not provide assurance of ultimate FDA licensure.
+In addition, the FDA may withdraw Fast Track designation if it believes that the designation does not provide assurance of ultimate FDA licensure.
+In addition, the FDA may withdraw any Fast Track designation at any time.